Zimuch/Calendario-Lavorativo/README.md

 2. To automate salary calculation by managing complex variables such as percentage-based overtime and Sunday bonuses.
 3. To ensure local data portability and persistence, maximizing privacy and speed of use.

-This project was developed to demonstrate how standard web technologies can efficiently solve everyday problems without relying on heavy frameworks.
+This project was developed for specific personal use, it may not be suitable for other types of uses.

 ## Authors